A CATALYST FOR CHANGE

 For months in the pandemic, when desperate New Yorkers reached out to their government for help, they were told to call Liam’s cell phone.
 Our social safety net shouldn’t depend on one person picking up their phone—we need our leaders to answer the call.

 Liam is committed to building a new generation of leadership in the Democratic Party — one with both the energy and urgency to beat Trump, and the vision to repair the damage he has caused.
+Liam proudly serves on the Boards of Commonpoint, the Broadway Democrats, and the Muhammad Ali Compassion Index.

 A proud graduate of Stuyvesant High School, Liam was Bar Mitzvahed at Stephen Wise Free Synagogue on the Upper West Side.
 He is fluent in English, conversational in Spanish, and intermediate in Subway Conductor.
 His bagel order is an untoasted everything bagel with whitefish salad.